superfliege/azure-docs.de-de/articles/app-service/containers/tutorial-python-postgresql-app.md

 ## <a name="create-local-python-app"></a>Erstellen einer lokalen Python-App

-In diesem Schritt richten Sie das lokale Python Flask-Projekt ein.
+In diesem Schritt richten Sie das lokale Python Django-Projekt ein.

 ### <a name="clone-the-sample-app"></a>Klonen der Beispiel-App